Search

 • Details of the Funeral Procession

-MEITAR, Israel, Jan 28 (Reuters) - The remains of the last Israeli captive recovered from the Gaza Strip were set to be buried on Wednesday in a funeral that will help Israel turn the page after one of the most tramautising periods in its history.
+MEITAR, Israel, Jan 28 (Reuters) - The last Israeli captive recovered from Gaza was buried on Wednesday at a funeral attended by hundreds of mourners which Prime Minister Benjamin Netanyahu said ended a "painful" chapter in Israel's history.

 Details of the Funeral Procession

-Gvili was among about 250 people abducted during the attack, which killed around 1,200 people, according to Israeli tallies, and set off the war in Gaza in which Palestinians health authorities say Israel kill more than 71,000 Palestinians.
+Gvili was one of about 1,200 people killed in the attack, which set off the war in Gaza, in which Palestinian health authorities say Israel has killed more than 71,000 Palestinians.

 Many of the hostages were released during two short ceasefires, but dozens died in captivity.
 Under the terms of an October deal brokered by U.S. President Donald Trump, Hamas and other groups agreed to return the remaining hostages, alive or dead, in exchange for the release of Palestinian prisoners.

-The return of the last hostage and his burial will mark a moment of national healing for Israelis.
+The return of the last hostage and his burial marks a moment of national healing for Israelis.
 The Hamas attack, the bloodiest killing of Jews since the Holocaust, was widely seen as the most traumatic event in the country's history.

 It also completes a core aspect of the initial phase of Trump's plan to end the war.
 The second stage, which Washington announced had started earlier this month, includes the reopening of Gaza's Rafah border with Egypt.

-(Reporting by Dedi Hayun, Editing by Rami Ayyub and Timothy Heritage)
+(Reporting by Dedi Hayun and Omri Taasan, Editing by Rami Ayyub and Timothy Heritage)

 Key Takeaways